-A significant number of women in the general population may have undiagnosed and untreated mood disorders and anxiety, a new study reports.
+A significant number of women in the general population may have undiagnosed and untreated depressive disorders and anxiety, a new study reports.
 Among an unselected group of gynecologic patients, Swedish researchers, reporting in the January issue of the American Journal of Obstetrics and Gynecology, found 30% had a psychological disorder.

-Major depressive disorder was found in 10.1% of patients, whereas any mood disorder was found among 27.2% of patients.
+Major depressive disorder was found in 10.1% of patients, whereas any depressive disorder was found among 27.2% of patients.
 Previously reported prevalence rates of depression and depressive symptoms in patients seen by a gynecologist have varied between 11% and 50%, depending on the selection of patients and the diagnostic instruments used.
 An anxiety disorder was diagnosed in 12% of patients.

 A similar study in the February reaches the same conclusion.
 Psychological disorders or substance abuse in 38% of an unselected population of women seeking prenatal care for example.